Written bySee all articles →

 In this article, we’re going to cover what performance marketing is, what makes it valuable, and everything you need to know to make it work for you.

 Performance marketing is a specific kind of digital marketing.
 Brands that use it only pay their chosen performance marketers when the performance marketing strategy in question yields a specific result (usually clicks, conversions, or sales).

-In other words, the payment model is built around the performance of the campaigns.
+The payment model is the performance of the campaigns.
 Successful campaigns net a great deal of profit for all parties involved.

 While all performance marketing falls within the category of digital marketing, not all digital marketing or digital advertising necessarily involves performance marketing.